-The 2011 BSAI octopus is assessment introduces a new methodology for examining population trends in octopus.
-This approach uses the underlying model fromTier 5, where fishing catch is equated to a total natural mortality (in tons).
+The 2011 BSAI octopus is assessment introduced a new methodology for examining population trends in octopus.
+This approach uses the underlying model from Tier 5, where fishing catch is equated to a total natural mortality (in tons).
 For Tier 5 stocks, the total natural mortality is usually estimated as the product of biomass and instantaneous mortality rate N=MB.
 The new method uses a different approach to estimate total natural mortality that does not rely on being able to estimate biomass.

 While we have little data on octopus biomass, we have good data on one of the octopus' major predators - Pacific cod.
 The new method uses data from the AFSC's food habits database to estimate the total amount of octopus consumed by Pacific cod.
-This number could be considered a highly conservative estimate of the total natural mortality N for octopus, since it does not include mortality from other predators (i.e. marine mammals) or non-predation mortality.
-This method has not yet been applied to GOA data.
-If it is approved by the SSC and Council for use in the BSAI, similar calculations for the GOA will be included in the next stock assessment cycle.
+This number could be considered a highly conservative estimate of the total natural mortality N for octopus, since it does not include mortality from other predators (i.e. marine mammals; Fig. 5) or non-predation mortality.